 @moneda/services exports getAgentTools(userId, email?) — a ready-to-bind tool surface for LLM agents that need to read Moneda data.
 It packages all 29 read operations the MCP server exposes as provider-agnostic descriptors you wrap in your AI SDK’s tool factory (Anthropic, OpenAI, Gemini, Mastra, Vercel AI SDK, etc.).
-Use this when you’re building an in-process agent (support chatbot, internal assistant, background automation).
-It’s roughly 7–10× cheaper per query than hitting the MCP server over HTTP — the MCP copy stays for external third-party agents that need OAuth + scoped external access.

 This is an SDK-level API, not an HTTP endpoint.
 Import it from @moneda/services in a Node process that already has a Moneda user ID — typically your support chatbot service or an internal agent worker.